mebishalnapit/the-newsmag/readme.md

 ## CHANGELOG
 #### VERSION 0.4
 * Font Awesome icons updated to version 4.7.0
+* Migrated the Custom CSS code added in theme options to Additional CSS section introduced in WordPress 4.7

 #### VERSION 0.3
 * Footer credit link has been updated